Native App Studio

 For students who avail themselves of the course’s other resources but still find themselves struggling, the course offers tutoring, to the extent possible, providing opportunities for students to work with the course’s staff one-on-one or in particularly small groups.
 To arrange, contact the course’s heads.

-Bill Phillips, Chris Stewart and Kristin Marsicano, Android Programming, the Big Nerd Ranch Guide
+No books are required for students of the Android platform, but the following book may provide additional learning material: Bill Phillips, Chris Stewart and Kristin Marsicano, Android Programming, the Big Nerd Ranch Guide.

 You may turn to the web for instruction beyond the course’s lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on homework or your project.
 However, failure to cite (as with comments) the origin of any code or technique that you do discover outside of the course’s lectures and sections (even while respecting these constraints) and then integrate into your own work may be considered academic dishonesty.